 7. Build in a transition window

-Pllow for several days of overlap in essential utilities, such as electricity and phone lines, in case any delays occur in the readiness of your new office space.
+Allow for several days of overlap in essential utilities, such as electricity and phone lines, in case any delays occur in the readiness of your new office space.
 (If possible, it’s helpful not to have leases starting or ending back to back.)

 8. Contact service providers

-In order to be up and running on your move-in date, notify your internet, phone, and other service providers of your upcoming change of address and schedule your transfer or hook-up of necessary utilities.
+To be up and running on your move-in date, notify your internet, phone, and other service providers of your upcoming change of address and schedule your transfer or hook-up of necessary utilities.

 9. Purge unnecessary items

-As the date gets closer, encourage your employees to start clearing out clutter from their workstations and provide extra trashcans and recycling bins.
+As the date gets closer, encourage your employees to start clearing out the clutter from their workstations and provide extra trashcans and recycling bins.
 Send a few emails with fun tidying-up tips as gentle reminders.

 10. Order fresh supplies